The Nature of Self Sabotage

 Is the word against us?
 Are co-dependent people sucking our energy?
-Or are we caught in a web of self-sabotage?
+Or are we caught in a web of of our own deceit?

 I saw myself last night

 In the wee hours

 It was one of those nights….mind in control

 Worry-worming the events of the day and the future.